 Yeah, I wanted a drink after that last episode, too.

 This is Person of Interest at its finest, they’re doing an amazing job of ending this great long-form story, and unlike the idiot shoot-’em-up big finishes so many action movies go out with, PoI is doing brilliant shoot-’em-up big finishes based on character, a mix of pain and joy that becomes exhilaration with mourning.
 This isn’t a “they didn’t have to die” ending.
-Like Carter, they really did have to die, and I’m just as upset about their deaths as I am about Carter’s (still), even while I recognize that the deaths were real, necessary to the story, and consequential.
+Like Carter, they really did have to die, and I’m just as upset about their deaths as I am about Carter’s (still), even while I recognize that the deaths were real and necessary to the story, and consequential.
 The Gang is at that point I love in chaos theory: moving from being into becoming.
 What they were, they will never be again, not just because of their losses but because of Harold Finch who just reached his breaking point.

 Finch created this story, his story, when he created the Machine, and now he’s going to end it and take Samaritan with him.
 It’s a fine rousing last stand; the tragedy is that he’s forced to do it on the bodies of two people he loved.
 Since we loved them, too, the tragedy goes deep.
 But so does the exhilaration: Finch is going to set the Machine free and go out blazing.